Tidally Delayed Spin-Down of Very Low Mass Stars: Methods

-where $t_\star$ is the normalization parameter taken as $1$ Gyr.
-Here $\beta_\star$ is the radius of gyration; $q$ is a dimensionless moment of inertia parameter that depends on the assumed constant fraction of the star in which the field is anchored; $\Tilde{u}_A(t)$ and $u_{A,{\star}i}$ are the dimensionless Alfv\'en speed and initial value for Alfv\'en speed; and $m_{\star}=1$ is the dimensionless stellar mass in units of initial stellar mass, which does not evolve.
+where $t_\star$ is the normalization parameter taken as $1$ Gyr. $m_{\star}=1$ is the dimensionless stellar mass in units of initial stellar mass, which does not evolve.
+Here $q$ is a dimensionless moment of inertia parameter that depends on the assumed constant fraction of the star in which the field is anchored.
+We use $q=1$ for all stars, which is equivalent to assuming that the full stellar mass is coupled to the anchoring magnetic field that contributes to spin-down; $\beta_\star$ is the radius of gyration taken from stellar evolutionary models computed using the Modules for Experiments in Stellar Astrophysics package (MESA) \citep{Claret2023}.
+For a stellar mass $M_\star=0.2M_\odot$ we use $\beta_\star= 0.458$, while for $M_\star=0.6M_\odot$ we take $\beta_\star= 0.359$.

-The fourth equation needed for the model is the mass loss rate, for which we have two regimes.
+Time dependent data are needed to accurately assess the consistency of equation (\ref{eq:bfi}) but we can get an approximate time averaged prediction by using our numerical solutions to find the scaling between toroidal and observed radial magnetic fields $b_\phi(t)=Cb_r(t)^{\zeta(t)}\propto C|B_r(t)|^{\zeta(t)/3}$ where the proportionality follows from the discussion below equation (\ref{eq:lxbr}), and we infer $\zeta(t)$ by solving for $b_\phi(t)$ as a function of $b_r(t)$.
+If we approximate $\zeta(t)$ from $t\approx 1.5-10$ Gyr by a constant for the systems considered in our paper, we find that $C$ - $[10^{-1}, 10^{-3}]$ and $\eta=\zeta/3$ falls into the range between $[0.7, 1]$, roughly comparable to the observed scalings between toroidal field energy and poloidal field energy. \citep{See2015}.
+More detail on our estimate for $\eta$ is given in the supplement Fig. \ref{fig:suplfit}.

+In this model, dynamo generated magnetic fields source the energy for the wind and X-rays or are dissipated through thermal conduction.
+To determine the dominant flow path of magnetic energy we use the coronal flux equilibrium condition \citep{Hearn1975} between wind flux, conductive loss and the radiative (X-ray) loss, assuming that the equilibrium is established over shorter time-scales compared to the secular gigayear evolution time.
+For detailed derivations refer to \cite{Blackman+owen2016} and \cite{kbo2023} where we find the relation between mass loss and X-ray for two regimes: regime I as the lifetime phase of a star for which thermal conduction flux dominates the outflow flux and regime II when the reverse is true.
 For the thermal conduction loss dominated regime - Regime I:

 whilst for the wind loss dominated regime - Regime II: